dhis2/training-docs/content/design_for_data_use/tg_users.md

 #### Assign this user role to the user you previously created

 Open the user you previously created and assigned the "data entry” user role to.
-Do not change any parameters, just assign them the tracker data analysis user role you just made.
+Do not change any parameters, just assign them the data analysis user role you just made.

 ![user-edited](images/users/user-edited.png)